Gustavo160902/OSFall2025_hw0/README.md

 ## Designs
 Problem #1
-- The program has two processes: Producer and Consumer.
+- The program has two process Producer and Consumer.
 - The Producer makes numbers 1 to 5 and sends them to the Consumer.
 - The Consumer prints the numbers and then sends back an "ack" to the Producer.
-- I used pipes so they can talk to each other.
+- Pipes allow comunication between process to each other.
 - The Producer waits for the ack before sending the next number.
 - This repeats until both reach 5 cycles.

 Problem #2
-(to be added once finished)

 ---